chadwick-yao/week_report/documents/ACT.md

 ### Encoder & Decoder

 As it described above, the `encoder` is a transformer encoder, which produces a style variable from input.
+We have `qpos`, `CLS` and `action sequence`.
+Before feeding them into encoder, we do mapping these into a 512-dim space by using linear layer.
+Then, we concatenate them in second dimension (axis=1) and do position embedding process.

 ![image-20230816143139064](assets/image-20230816143139064.png)

+After being processed by transformer decoder, we just take the first output or CLS output.
+Through a learnable linear layer, we get `mean` and `std` of CLS output.
+Finally we use reparameterization algorithm to solve the non-derivable issue.

 ```python
 """ Encoder -> get z style variable or latent input"""